CharithDombawala/ranger_mini_v2_ros2/src/ReadMe.md

 - Ubuntu 22.04 OS
 - ROS2.0 Humble environment

-# Follow below steps to set-up your workspace
+# Follow below steps to set-up your workspace and run the simulation

 <p align="justify">
 All packages in this repository have been developed, executed and tested in an Ubuntu 22.04 machine with ROS2.0 Humble.
 Please set-up a ROS2.0 Humble environment in Ubuntu 22.04 and then follow the below steps to set-up your workspace.